 - Its Traffic Flow includes different routing types like Weighted Round Robin, Geo DNS, Latency Based Routing, and Geoproximity that helps you in managing global traffic.

-- All the different routing types along with the DNS Failover provides you an architecture that has high fault-tolerance and low latency.
+- All the different routing types, along with the DNS Failover, provides you with an architecture that has high fault tolerance and low latency.

-- Domain Name Registration facility is also offered by Amazon Route 53 that helps in purchasing and managing various domain names.
+- Domain Name Registration facility is also offered by it that helps in purchasing and managing various domain names.

-- Its also configures DNS settings for your domain automatically.
+- It also configures DNS settings for your domain automatically.

-- Domain Registration: Its helps you in registering the Domain Name you want for your web application or website.
+- Domain Registration: It helps you in registering the Domain Name you want for your web application or website.
 You should have the website name ready.

-- DNS Routing: Its helps in connecting the end user’s browser to your web application or website when they enter your domain name or subdomain name in their web browser.
+- DNS Routing: It helps in connecting the end user’s browser to your web application or website when they enter your domain name or subdomain name in their web browser.

-- Health Checking: Automated requests are sent by Amazon Route 53 to resources like web servers over the internet to check whether its healthy and functioning properly.
+- Health Checking: Automated requests are sent by it to resources like web servers over the internet to check whether its healthy and functioning properly.